apexfarm/ApexTestKit/README.md

     .generate();
 ```

 With rule `Set<>`, `fields()` can randomly assign values to records created.
 Please avoid using Set, because ramdon will introduce uncertainty, unless it is intended.
+Use `Set<Object>` instead of `Set<String>` whenever there is no need of ATKFaker interpolation, due to less CPU limit consumed.

 ```java
 ATKWizard.I().wantMany('SomeObject__c')